intel/intel-ethernet-operator-/docs/flowconfig-daemon/creating-rules.md

         ingress: 1
 ```

-NOTE: Make sure to use the correct names of the types and their parameters.
+>NOTE: Make sure to use the correct names of the types and their parameters.

 ## Flow Rules

 A flow rule is a set of attributes, matching pattern and a list of actions.
-Port Id is the port identifier of the used Ethernet device.
+Port Id is the port identifier of the used
+Ethernet device.

-- PortId
+- portId
-- Attributes
+- attributes
-- Pattern
+- pattern
-- Action
+- action

 ### Pattern Item